 “I know.
 I just don’t know how,” she’d always reply.

-I know it seems a bit gauche to be talking about being selfish, what with the holidays coming and all, but I felt compelled to offer this little piece of advice after witnessing the hell that my hairdresser went through.
-I am by no means advocating willful cruelty toward others; I am, however, proposing the need to be a little more assertive and straightforward with people who demand a lot but give little in return.
+I felt compelled to offer this little piece of advice after witnessing the hell that my hairdresser went through.
+I am by no means advocating willful cruelty toward others; I am, however, proposing the need to be more assertive and straightforward with people who demand a lot but give little in return.
 When you continuously find yourself bending over backwards for others, it’s time to turn some of that kindness toward yourself.
 Here’s why:

-Looking at data from our Assertiveness Test, I analyzed the results of people who are unassertive and who go out of their way to accommodate others.
+Looking at data from Queendom’s Assertiveness Test, I analyzed the results of people who are unassertive and who make many personal sacrifices in order to accommodate others.
+Here’s what the data revealed about this super nice but super submissive group:

-• Only 18% speak openly about their feelings
+- Only 18% of them speak openly about their feelings.

-• 59% have been told by others that they need to be more assertive; 87% recognize that they are not as assertive as other people
+- 59% have been told by friends, family, etc., that they need to be more assertive; 87% recognize that they are not as assertive as other people.

-• 92% replay arguments in their head, wishing they had the courage to express what they really wanted to say
+- 91% hate conflict and will avoid arguments if they can.
+And yet, 92% will torture themselves by replaying arguments in their head, wishing they had the courage to express what they really wanted to say.

-• Remember, you don’t have to justify why you are saying “no,” but if you feel compelled to do so, explain your reason for declining a request in simple terms.
+- Remember, you don’t have to justify why you are saying “no,” but if you feel compelled to do so, explain your reason in simple terms.
 “Sorry, I can’t squeeze you in today.
-It’s going to push back everyone else’s appointment, and it’s not fair on the other customers, or on my family.
+It’s going to push back everyone else’s appointment and it’s not fair to my other customers.
 I’d be happy to give you an appointment for another day.”

-• Don’t feel like you need to apologize.
-Remind yourself that the decision to do something for this person (or not) is entirely up to you.
+- Don’t feel like you need to apologize.
+Remind yourself that the decision to do something for this person (or not) is entirely yours.

-• Use nonverbal assertiveness to underline the “no”.
-Make sure that your voice is firm and direct.
+- Use body language to underline the “no.” Make your voice is firm and direct.
 Look into the person’s eyes as you refuse.
 Shake your head “no” as you say it.

 Insightfully yours,